robotenique/snacker/deliverables/iteration-02.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to present your project idea.

- * Database schema graph
+ * We should have a database schema graph to help others understand the relationships between our data
- * Video presenting the idea of our web app
+ * Video presenting the main idea of our web app
- * A website running locally that supports users to create acn account/login/search a snack/create a snack.
+ * A draft website running locally that supports users to create acn account/login/search a snack/create a snack.